Xenocypris davidi

 Xenocypris davidi (黃尾鯝) is a freshwater fish native to the Pearl River, Hainan Island, the Yangtze River, the Yellow River and the southeast coast of China.
 It is the subject of artisanal fishing, sport fishing, and a nascent aquaculture attempt.

 Description

-Xenocypris davidi is a small and medium-sized fish that grows in fresh water, living in the middle and lower layers of the water body.
+Xenocypris davidi is a small to medium-sized fish that grows in fresh water, living in the middle and lower layers of the water body.
 It has a slightly flat body, with a small and pointed head.
 Its mouth is round and protruding, and the lower jaw has a developed horny edge.